tijanamladenovska/tijanamladenovska/README.md

 ## Hi there 👋

+- 🔭 Currently diving deeper into Java and building confidence one step at a time
+- 🌱 Learning to navigate Java projects, one step at a time
+- 🤔 On the lookout for smart Java tips to level up my code

 <!--
 **tijanamladenovska/tijanamladenovska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.